SoftServeInc/SitecoreInstallExtensions/README.md

 ## With SIX module we are able to install:
 * Sitecore prerequisites like JRE, MongoDb, Solr [An example configuration to install prerequisites](Configuration/sitecore-prerequisites.json)
-* Configure Solr as a Windows service without any dependence
+* Configure Solr as a Windows service without any dependence [Details on blog](http://lets-share.senktas.net/2017/11/solr-as-a-service.html)
 * Install Sitecore 8+ in a SIF manner [An example configuration to install Sitecore 8 Update 6](Configuration/sitecore8-xp0.json)
 * Install Sitecore modules [An example configuration to install WFFM, SPE and SXA](Configuration/sitecore-packages.json)
 * Uninstall Sitecore [An example configuration to uninstall Sitecore](Configuration/remove-sitecore8-xp0.json)